What: A satirical Summer internship blog.

 Elevator conversation: “You are more than welcome to come to the Christmas party next Tuesday night at Luna Park”

 Internal me: Oh god.
-FUCK NO. I also hate those fucking wavy mirrors they have there.
+Hell NO. I also hate those wavy mirrors they have there.

 Real life me: Tuesday?
 Oh no, I have a friend’s birthday!